opf/openproject/docs/user-guide/nextcloud-integration/README.md

 >> IMG: Local browser file picker

+Alternatively, you can also simply drag a file or folder on your computer on to this area (under the name of your Nextcloud file storage) and drop it in the drop zone that appears.

-Once you have selected your files, you will need to select a folder on Nextcloud to which they should be uploaded.
+Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be stored.

 > **Info:** This step allows you to follow any guidelines your organisation might have concerning folder structure or file management, and where new files should be stored.